khenjy-cave/supply-demand/supply/capability_inventory.md

 # Capability Inventory

-A capability inventory outlines what your organization or team is *able* to do—its internal strengths.

-## Categories:
-- **Human Capital**: Skills, experience, and training.
-- **Technology**: Tools, platforms, systems.
-- **Processes**: Efficiency, agility, repeatability.
-- **Financial**: Budget flexibility, access to capital.
+PT.
+Puri Global Sukses has internal strengths like:

+- Experienced leadership with multi-sector exposure.
+- Skilled teams in legal, architectural, and financial domains.
+- Location strategy with deep knowledge of Batam Center dynamics.

-> “Don’t promise what you can’t deliver—start with what you *can*.”
+> Capabilities are not what you have—they're what you multiply.